-Amazon employees cite ‘moral responsibility’ in speaking out on climate, despite risk of losing their jobs
+Amazon employees cite ‘moral responsibility’ to speak out on climate, despite risk of losing their jobs

 The group planned to have employees sign one of “several prewritten, intentionally-policy-violating quotes (or write your own),” which would then be posted to Medium.
 “Quotes can be critical or complimentary, because either way violates the policy,” they noted in the email.

 Many of the employee statements were nuanced takes on how Amazon should conduct its business with the world’s most polluting industry.
-Eric Lobdell, who works in AWS customer service, said the company should not try to “police every line of code that’s run on their hardware, but at the very least, they can stop pursuing and providing advantages to companies that profit from worsening climate change or violating human rights.”
+Eric Lobdell, who works in Amazon Web Services customer service, said the company should not try to “police every line of code that’s run on their hardware, but at the very least, they can stop pursuing and providing advantages to companies that profit from worsening climate change or violating human rights.”

-Amazon, along with Microsoft and other cloud-computing competitors, offers specialized services to oil and gas exploration and production companies.
+Amazon, along with Microsoft and other cloud-computing competitors, offers specialized services to oil- and gas-exploration and -production companies.
 Microsoft, even with its more ambitious climate goals revealed earlier this month to become net carbon negative — meaning it eventually intends to remove more greenhouse gas from the atmosphere than it emits — did not commit to severing its ties to the oil and gas industry.

 Still, Amazon employees cited Microsoft’s ambition to suggest that Amazon’s plans — which Bezos said were designed to move Amazon out of “the middle of the herd on this issue” — pale in comparison.

 “Now, the real pioneer moment went to Microsoft when they announced their plan to go carbon negative by 2030, capturing ALL carbon from the air they released EVER and putting it back into the ground where it belongs,” wrote Annett Stapf, escalation program manager.
-“I’m applauding this announcement even more and I hope Bill Gates scratched Jeff’s competition-nerve.
+“I’m applauding this announcement even more and I hope Bill Gates scratched Jeff’s competition nerve.
 I’d love to see Amazon to respond with something even bigger and more effective.”

-Other employee comments focused on Amazon’s lost opportunity by not serving customers who are looking for more sustainable options.
+Other employees said Amazon is missing out on business from consumers seeking more sustainable options.

 “There is a large, money-spending demographic of customers world-wide in search of responsible companies who don’t sacrifice people (and planets) for profits,” wrote program specialist JR Maxwell.
 “In not being that company, despite huge profit margins, Amazon is not only not raising the bar, we are catering to the lowest common denominator.”